SWAT Service Description

 The following highlights any requirements or other points that customers of the service should be aware of.

-It is recommended that customers whitelist these ranges in the network and web application firewalls (WAF) protecting the web apps if there are any, as interference caused by these technologies may lead to reduced testing coverage, depending on the specific test conditions.
+It is recommended that customers whitelist the Outpost24 ranges in the network and web application firewalls (WAF) protecting the web apps if there are any, as interference caused by these technologies may lead to reduced testing coverage, depending on the specific test conditions.

-Outpost24 recognizes that customers want to review activities in their security logs and monitoring infrastructure the coincide with such manual testing and as such, the above network ranges can be used to identify activity being conducted throughout the twelve (12) month subscription period on the in scope applications.
+Outpost24 recognizes that customers want to review activities in their security logs and monitoring infrastructure that coincides with manual testing.
+As such, the above network ranges can be used to identify activity being conducted throughout the twelve (12) month subscription period on the in-scope applications.

-As noted earlier, at least one user account is required in order to test authentication, authorization, access restriction, and other related multi-tenant functionality.
+As noted earlier, at least one user account per tenant is required to test authentication, authorization, access restriction, and other related multi-tenant functionality.

 To achieve full test coverage, the following should be provided:

-- At least two user account for applications featuring authentication
+- At least two user accounts for applications featuring authentication

-We recommend that any supplied credentials are added to the credential store in the OUTPOST24 PORTAL where the application security team can make use of these credentials.
+We recommend that any supplied credentials are added to the credential store in the Outpost24 portal, where the application security team can make use of these credentials.
 Failure to provide user accounts, or the ability to generate self-service user accounts may delay the start of the initial manual test beyond the first thirty (30) days.
-Should an issue arise with credentials the Application Security Consultant will raise an inquiry with the customer to have the issue remediated.
+Should an issue arise with credentials, the Application Security Consultant will raise an inquiry with the customer in the Customer Support Portal, in order to have the issue remediated.